madmaxvoltro/Ashveil/README.md

 ## Acknowledgments

-- **Rootkit Code**: The rootkit used in this project was not created by the author but was sourced from another project.
-Credits go to the original creator for the rootkit code.
+- **Rootkit Code**: The rootkit used in this project was **not created by the author** but was sourced from another project.
+Credits go to the original creator for the rootkit code byte77.

 ## Contact